JoeManto/AirPodsPair/readme.md

 # AirPodsPair
-> swift executable or command line tool that can be used in the ternmal or in automation tasks that will attempt to make a bluetooth connection to your airpods or really any device :).
+> Executable that can be used in the ternmal or in automation tasks that will attempt to make a bluetooth connection to your airpods or really any device :)

 The main usage is switching from the Iphone BT connection to your laptop
 <p align="center">